 - A. Employees scheduled and not required to work during the disruption will have no loss in pay for the first full day. - B. The following options will be made available for time lost for the balance of the closure: - 1.
 Emergency leave (this is deducted from available sick leave balance), - 2.
 Personal convenience or personal holiday (if available), - 3.
 Vacation (if available), - 4.
 Previously accrued compensatory time (if available), - 5.
 Leave without pay. - 6.
 Employees may make up time lost (and not compensated for) during the same workweek.
-This time is not subject to shift differential or overtime. - C. If the employee reports to work for their regular shift and the College is subsequently closed during the shift and the employee is instructed to go home, the employee will not have to take leave for the period of time the College was declared closed during that shift. - D. If the employee does not report to work for their regular shift and the College is subsequently closed during the shift, the employee must take leave for the entire shift. - E. If the employee does not report to work for their regular shift due to inclement weather or disaster hazards and the College is not declared closed during the shift, the employee must take leave for the entire shift. - F. Employees who already had an approved leave at the time of the College closure will be charged leave as they would have been had the closure not occurred.
+This time is not subject to shift differential or overtime.

+- C. If the employee reports to work for their regular shift and the College is subsequently closed during the shift and the employee is instructed to go home, the employee will not have to take leave for the period of time the College was declared closed during that shift. - D. If the employee does not report to work for their regular shift and the College is subsequently closed during the shift, the employee must take leave for the entire shift. - E. If the employee does not report to work for their regular shift due to inclement weather or disaster hazards and the College is not declared closed during the shift, the employee must take leave for the entire shift. - F. Employees who already had an approved leave at the time of the College closure will be charged leave as they would have been had the closure not occurred.

-8.2 Reporting of Absence
+8.2 Absence Reporting

-Absences must be reported according to the positive time reporting process or an absence slip must be submitted upon the employee's return to work if necessary.
+Absences must be reported according to the positive time reporting process and submitted through ctcLink.